 CAPS offers outreach services to the University of Georgia community with the aim of fostering relationships, enhancing visibility, disseminating knowledge, and promoting mental health and well-being.

 CAPS clinicians can provide support to UGA students, faculty, and staff when impactful events occur.
 Requests for grief/crisis support can be indicated at your earliest convenience, and advance notice is not required.
-Contact the Outreach Coordinator (Jennifer Hester, LCSW) at 706-542-2273 so we can determine how to best serve your group’s support needs.
+Contact the Outreach Director (Jennifer Hester, LCSW) at 706-542-2273 so we can determine how to best serve your group’s support needs.
 If an immediate consultation is needed, utilize CAPS crisis services.

 UMatter for Mental Wellness and Suicide Prevention (in collaboration with Health Promotion)

 - Learn about suicide, the risk factors, and the warning signs